jeffgran/jeffgran.com/_posts/2013-03-31-new-static-site.md

 ---
 # New Static Site

-I just migrated from WordPress to a staticly-generated site, using a nifty little site generator called "[static][]" written in [clojure][].
+I just migrated from WordPress to a staticly-generated site, using a nifty little site generator called "[static][]" written in clojure.

 I've really fallen in love with lisp lately, and since clojure is the hot new lisp dialect I thought I'd find an excuse to learn and use it.
 So here we are.

 My templates are now written in clojure (hiccup), and my posts and pages are written in markdown.
-It's a beautiful thing, because now I can write my posts in markdown inside [emacs][]
+It's a beautiful thing, because now I can write my posts in markdown inside emacs

 My favorite thing about clojure so far might be [hiccup][], which is an html-generation library.
 It lets you write html structure with a lisp-y nested syntax.